ariakerstein/hugo-2021/content/posts/enable-us-to-pull.md

 title: "Enable Us To Pull"
 date: 2020-11-01
 draft: false
+description: "A mantra for PMs"
+tags: [leadership, PM]
 ---

 This is what a product manager (any great leader) must do.
 This is a deceptively simple phrase but there a lot packed in it.
 This describes the what and the how and the why for achieving success as a team leader.